-4 Participatory Value Evaluation (PVE) tool
+5.6.
+Participatory Value Evaluation (PVE) tool

-Participatory Value Evaluation (PVE) is a method developed by TU Delft, VU Amsterdam, and the University of Leeds, that seeks to identify the social costs and benefits of government policy as effectively as possible (89).
+Participatory Value Evaluation (PVE) is a method developed by TU Delft, VU Amsterdam, and the University of Leeds, that seeks to identify the social costs and benefits of government policy as effectively as possible (Mouter et al., 2019).
 At the same time, PVE is a tangible method for facilitating co-creation.
 The essence of PVE is that participants are confronted with a restriction (e.g. a government budget or a sustainability objective to be achieved) and a number of possible policy options, including the effects of the policy options, in an online experiment.
 On the basis of the choices made by participants, it is possible to determine the social costs and benefits of various policy options and determine the optimal portfolio of projects.

-Photo by You X Ventures on Unsplash.
+Brainstorming.
+Source: You X Ventures on Unsplash.